fair-acc/chart-fx/README.md

 --add-opens javafx.base/com.sun.javafx.runtime=ALL-UNNAMED`
 ```

 ### Extending chartfx
-If you find yourself missing some feature or not being able to access specific chart interna, the way to go is often to
+If you find yourself missing some feature or not being able to access specific chart internals, the way to go is often to
 implement a custom plugin or renderer.

 Plugins are a simple way to add new visualisation and interaction capabilities to chart-fx.
 In fact a lot of chart-fx' own features (e.g. zoom, data editing, measurements) are implemented as plugins, as you can see in the sample applications.
 Your plugin can directly extend ChartPlugin or extend any of the builtin plugins.
 The Plugin Base class provides you with access to the chart object using `getChart()`.
-Your plugin should always add a Listener to the chartProperty, because when it is created there will not be an accociated
+Your plugin should always add a Listener to the chartProperty, because when it is created there will not be an associated
 chart, so at creation time, calls to e.g. `getChart()` will return null.
 Using a custom plugin boils down to adding it to the chart by doing `chart.getPlugins().add(new MyPlugin())`.
 If you wrote a plugin which might be useful for other users of chart-fx please consider doing a pull request against chart-fx.